 The College does not allow alcohol on campus.

-Fisher More is located in the university section of southeast Fort Worth next to Texas Christian University and near a few other small colleges.
+Fisher More is located in a residential neighborhood of southeast Fort Worth near Texas Christian University and near a few other small colleges.
 The city of 658,000 people has more than doubled its population since 1950, with a crime rate significantly above the national average but relatively low among large U.S. cities.

 The Dallas/Fort Worth International Airport is between the two cities, about 15 miles east.
 The Baylor All Saints Medical Center is two miles from campus.